About Choreograph

 The Choreograph

 This project creates something in between: daily choreographs.
-Each image is both a snapshot of a day and a dance of data.
-The AI takes my scattered digital footsteps and choreographs them into visual memoryscapes—not photographs of what happened, but artistic impressions of how the day moved.
+Each one is both a snapshot of a day and a dance of data.
+My scattered digital footsteps are assembled and choreographed into memoryscapes: an image that captures a moment or the shape of the day, a short written piece to accompany it, an audio companion to lend an atmosphere, sometimes a short video, and on alternating days a tiny playable game spun out of the day's events.
+Not a record of what happened, an artistic impression of how the day moved.

 The Dance of Days

 To choreograph is to find grace in movement, to discover the hidden patterns that connect one moment to the next.
-Each choreograph here is like a photograph of that dance—not capturing how things looked, but preserving how they felt, how they flowed, how they wove together.
+Each choreograph here is like a photograph of that dance.
+It doesn't capture how things looked, but preserves how they felt, how they flowed, how they wove together.

 This project turns the dance of daily life into a gallery of moments.
-Each day becomes a movement in an ongoing composition, each image a memory made visible, a rhythm rendered into art.
+Each day becomes a movement in an ongoing composition.
+Each piece is a memory rendered into image, word, sound, motion, and play.

 Learn more about me and my work at andrewmayfield.com